1

 There are lots of great reasons to work at OSU, check out our great benefits and eligibility at https://hr.okstate.edu/prospective-ee.html

-This position is located in the Cotton County Extension Office, Walters, Oklahoma.
-Position provides leadership to agricultural and 4-H youth development programs in a dual assignment with approximately 50% of time spent in agriculture and 50% of time spent in 4-H youth development work.
-Participates as a cohesive team member to involve local clientele and advisory groups to plan, implement, and evaluate the total OSU Extension County program.
-Due to communication expectations of the position, the incumbent will be required to maintain a cellular or other electronic communication device.
+This position has a dual appointment located in the Atoka and Coal County Extension Offices, Atoka and Coalgate, OK.
+Position provides leadership to family and consumer sciences (FCS) and supports the 4-H youth development programs with approximately 90% of time spent in FCS and 10% of time spent in 4-H youth development work.
+Participates as a cohesive OSU Extension team member to involve local clientele and advisory groups to plan, implement, and evaluate the total county program.
+Due to communication expectations of the position, the incumbent will be required to maintain cellular or other electronic communication device.
 The incumbent’s salary includes compensation to apply toward the use of their personal cellular device.

 Extension educators comply with all applicable laws, regulations, guidelines, etc., related to equal opportunity, civil rights, and affirmative action.
 Extension educators are hired into the organization not into a specific geographic location.
 It is possible that future circumstances may require relocation.